sofiabobadilla/RepairComp/results/smartbugs/README.md

 # APR on Smartbugs-curated overview

+Each contract is labeled with only one category.
+For more details, refer to the file _contracts.csv_

 ## Results from runnning the APR tools
 |Tool\Return code                    |0 (success)|1 (errors)|timeout (20min)|134(heap out of memory)|139 (segfault: core dump)|251 (compilation)|253|Notes                                                             |
 |------------------------------------|-----------|----------|---------------|-----------------------|-------------------------|-----------------|---|------------------------------------------------------------------|